LEARN FROM THE EXPERTS!

 Invited by the Government Division

-Amy Firestone is a government official, published author, and Spanish translator.
-She obtained the Grassroots Development Fellowship from the Inter-American Foundation to explore how Peruvians were reviving Quechua by combining it with Spanish.
-She wrote the book We Combine Quechua based on her dissertation.
-She worked for the Occupational Safety and Health Administration and International Labor Affairs.
-She studied German, French, Russian, Arabic, Portuguese, and Aymara.
-She has a master’s degree and PhD in Latin American studies and Spanish linguistics.
+Amy Firestone is the dean of continuing education and professional development for Miami Dade College, where she is responsible for developing new workforce and education programs for the Miami community.
+A Spanish translator and former government official, her assignments have included the U.S. Department of Labor’s Occupational Safety and Health Administration and U.S. Bureau of International Labor Affairs.
+She was awarded the Grassroots Development Fellowship from the Inter-American Foundation to explore how Peruvians were reviving Quechua by combining it with Spanish.
+She wrote the book We Combine Quechua.
+She has studied Spanish, German, French, Russian, Arabic, Portuguese, and Aymara.
+She has a master’s degree in Latin American studies and a PhD in Spanish linguistics.

 Invited by the Interpreters Division